triggerjs/trigger/README.md

 Let's say `tg-from="200"` and `tg-to="-200"`, we want to move the element in x position with `transform: translateX()`. `tg-steps` let us define how many steps from `200` to `-200`, for example, `tg-steps="400"` means run from `200` to `-200` with `400` steps, `1` per increment; In other words, `tg-steps="800"` means `0.5` per increment.

-But sometimes, we do not want to do the math by ourselves, that's why `tg-step` exists. `tg-step` define the exact value of increment, please note that if `tg-step` is defined, `tg-steps` will be ingored.
+But sometimes, we do not want to do the math by ourselves, that's why `tg-step` exists. `tg-step` defines the exact value of increment.
+Please note that if `tg-step` is defined, `tg-steps` will be ingored.

 ## Noise Reduction

-Sometimes we only interested in certain values.
-For example, we only want to know when `25, 50, 75` happens from `0` to `100` (`tg-from="0"` and `tg-to="100"`).
-In this situation, `tg-filter` takes part.
+Sometimes we are only interested in certain values.
+For example, we only want to know when `25, 50, 75` show up from `0` to `100` (`tg-from="0"` and `tg-to="100"`).
+In this situation, `tg-filter` helps you.

 ```html
 <h1